Aristarchus of Samos

 Like Anaxagoras before him, Aristarchus suspected that the stars were just other bodies like the Sun, albeit farther away from Earth.
 His astronomical ideas were often rejected in favor of the geocentric theories of Aristotle and Ptolemy.
-Nicolaus Copernicus knew about the possibility that Aristarchus had a 'moving Earth' theory, although it is unlikely that Copernicus was aware that it was a heliocentric theory.
+Nicolaus Copernicus knew that Aristarchus had a 'moving Earth' theory, although it is unlikely that Copernicus was aware that it was a heliocentric theory.

-Aristarchus estimated the sizes of the Sun and Moon as compared to Earth's size.
-He also estimated the distances from the Earth to the Sun and Moon.
-He is considered one of the greatest astronomers of antiquity along with Hipparchus, and one of the greatest thinkers in human history.